minasanta/Graded_Assessment_Hair_cut_simple_webpage/README.md

 This course is part of Meta Front-End Developer Professional Certificate Specialization

-It's a smiple web page maded using HTML and CSS
+It's a smiple web page coded using HTML and CSS